The cook, the footman, the yachting set and Sir Lancelot's binoculars

 Sir Lancelot's plucky participation in the 1901 King's Cup...

-The Tatler August 1921 - an animated Sir Lancelot and
+The Tatler August 1921 - a jolly sailor - an animated Sir Lancelot and

 a stern-looking Lady Maud (no sailing pun intended!)